777arc/PySDR/content/pluto.rst

 1. If running OSX, within OSX, not the VM, in system preferences, enable "kernel extensions".
 Then install HoRNDIS (you may need to reboot after).
 2. If running Windows, install this driver: https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win/releases/download/v0.7/PlutoSDR-M2k-USB-Drivers.exe
 3. If running Linux you shouldn't have to do anything special.
 4. Plug Pluto into the host machine over USB.
 Make sure to use the middle USB port on Pluto because the other is for power only.
-Plugging in Pluto should create a virtual network adapter, i.e., the Pluto appears like a USB ethernet adapter.
+Plugging in Pluto should create a virtual network adapter, i.e., the Pluto appears like a USB Ethernet adapter.
 5. On the host machine (not VM), open a terminal or your preferred ping tool and ping 192.168.2.1.
 If that doesn't work, stop and debug the network interface.
 6. Within the VM, open a new terminal
 7. Ping 192.168.2.1.
 If that doesn't work stop here and debug.
 While pinging, unplug your Pluto and make sure the pinging stalls out, if it keeps pinging then something else at that IP address is on the network, and you'll have to change the IP of the Pluto (or other device) before moving on.